ibm-cloud-docs/account/catalog-opbundle-tutorial.md

 1. Click **Validate product**
 1. Select the Update channel to receive version updates from.
-1. Select whether you want the updates to be applied automatically or manually.
+1. Select whether you want to apply updates automatically or manually.
 1. Select the target cluster and project, and click **Next**.
 1. Enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.